octokit/plugin-rest-endpoint-methods.js/docs/actions/deleteEnvironmentSecret.md

 Deletes a secret in an environment using the secret name.

-You must authenticate using an access token with the `repo` scope to use this endpoint.
-GitHub Apps must have the `secrets` repository permission to use this endpoint.
 Authenticated users must have collaborator access to a repository to create, update, or read secrets.

+OAuth tokens and personal access tokens (classic) need the `repo` scope to use this endpoint.

 ```js
 octokit.rest.actions.deleteEnvironmentSecret({